influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/volumeClaimGC.md

 withStrategy(strategy)
 ```

-Strategy is the strategy to use.
-One of "OnWorkflowCompletion", "OnWorkflowSuccess"
+"Strategy is the strategy to use.
+One of \"OnWorkflowCompletion\", \"OnWorkflowSuccess\